aasthaparey/Samvaadsense/README.md

 ### *Beyond Words.
 Beneath Emojis.
 Understanding Your Child’s Digital Story.*

 ---

-## ⚠️ **Important Note Before Moving Ahead**
-This documentation has been crafted with **human effort — not AI-generated.**
-Every word reflects real thought, testing, and love for clean code ❤️

-🎥 *A complete video walkthrough of the project will be added soon for easy understanding.*

----

 ## 🤔 **Overview**

 **SamvaadSense** is a **digital parenting and behavioral insight tool** —